Grass Alternatives: 12 Low-Maintenance Lawn Replacements

 Wish you could do less mowing?
 Tired of suffering through the hassle of keeping your grass green?
 Hardy, low-growing ground covers are an increasingly popular alternative to grass.
 Before you throw down more grass seed, discover 12 lawn alternatives—from a carpet of moss to stepable ground covers.

-Grass has its place but also it’s a resource-heavy plant, requiring constant irrigation, mowing (which usually means gasoline), and our time.
+Grass has its place, but it’s also a resource-heavy plant, requiring constant irrigation, mowing (which usually means gasoline), and our time.
 Today, other options are often quite beautiful yet also “no mow” or low-maintenance.
 Sound impossible?
 Read on.

 A Note on Invasiveness: Like grasses, many ground cover plants tend to be aggressive spreaders, so plant them only in areas where they can be contained.
-Additionally, some ground cover plants are considered invasive species and their use may be regulated in some areas; always check local regulations before planting.
+Additionally, some ground cover plants are considered invasive species, and their use may be regulated in some areas; always check local regulations before planting.

 1. Moss